 Chamomilla–The mentals will be the guiding factors here.
 The person may be hypersensitive and intolerant to pain–very irritable, easily angered and inconsolable.
 Intense pains extending down inner thighs.
 The blood may be black with large clots with gushing of bright red blood.
 The person desires cold drinks, is worse lying down, better cold applications, which is very unusual.

-Colocynthis–This one looks a lot like Mag-phos. (see below).
-There’s a bit more emphasis on the amelioration from hard pressure with this one.
-There may be an exaggerated “bending double” position; with Mag-phos, the heat is more important than the hard pressure, though Colocynth likes heat as well.
+Colocynthis–This one looks a lot like Mag-phos.
+There’s a bit more emphasis on the amelioration from hard pressure with Colocynth, though.
+With Mag-phos, there’s more of an emphasis on “better heat” (Colocynth is better heat too).
+You might find the Colocynth patient in the “bending double” position.
 Thirsty.
 Irritable, indignant.
 Anger aggravates.

 Ipecac– When nausea is the prominent feature of the case.

 Kali carb– Sharp pains.
 Cramps felt in the back, extending down to the thighs.
 Swollen breasts, water retention.

 Lac Caninum–Painful swelling of the breasts before the period.
 Flow in gushes.
 Pains may alternate from side to side.

 Lachesis–PMS-irritable, jealous, depressed, headache, flushes of heat all ameliorated with the onset of the flow.
 Severe cramps, worse from pressure of the clothing, ameliorated with the onset of the flow.
 Flow may be black, scanty, lumpy; the less the flow, the more the cramps.
 Better from open air, cold drinks, talking, worse from sleep, heat, hot drinks.